Review Process for Campus Technology Projects

 Why a Review Process for Tech Projects?

 The campus community is continually involved in developing proposals for improving or creating new technology initiatives, accompanied by the purchase of software, computer, and media systems.
-These activities typically require careful coordination among LITS technology units (Classroom and Customer Support Services, Computer Information Systems, Computing Systems and Desktop Support, Instructional Technology, and Network Operations).
+These activities typically require careful coordination among ITS technology units.

 The tech review process is meant to help you achieve your tech project goals as efficiently as possible.
 It’s designed to…